mxcop/portfolio/README.md

 ### Assets *

-Make sure that all assets (images, svgs, ...) are mirrored in the following directories :<br>
+Make sure that all images are mirrored in the following directories :<br>

 ```src/assets/``` — *Local Testing Assets*<br>
 ```static/``` ——— *Production Assets*<br>